 It won’t be enough to have a brilliant podcast premise to attract listeners.
 To get it in front of your target audience, you’ll need to develop a solid promotion campaign.
 How can people listen to something they aren’t aware of?

 The pre-launch comes first.
-Promotion should not begin after your first episode has aired, but rather before.
+Promotion should not begin after your first episode has aired but rather before.

 Why?
 It creates excitement for your program and might help you get a significant listenership right away.
 Share on platforms you’re familiar with as well as ones you haven’t yet explored.